 At high school, I became disenfranchised with the institution of schooling approximately around the age of 9 years old (year 4), and again at 11 years old (year 6).
 Prior to that I was a high achiever ‘teacher’s pet’ persona.

 I was given a teacher in year 4 at primary school, whom wanted to just be an Art teacher rather than a mainstream teacher, whom I clashed with heavily.
-My friend whom is art inclined loved her, I on the other hand whom is not art inclined found the entire year constantly being sidetracked to Art not conclusive to my education.
+My friend whom is art-inclined loved her if I recall correctly, whereas I on the other hand whom is not art inclined found the entire year constantly being sidetracked to Art not congruent with my idea of education.
 Ie, this was the first time I couldn’t intellectually excel at schooling.
 I felt I was ‘a bad student’ and there was nothing I could do to resolve it because I didn’t really enjoy making Art.
 I was okay at performing in the stage plays and got some of the main parts, but I sucked at most other things presented.